Luchiv1/vnds-love-touch/README.md

 ONLY FOLLOW THESE INSTRUCTIONS IF YOU WANT TO COMPILE VNDS-LOVE!
 IF YOU JUST WANT TO PLAY VISUAL NOVELS, GO TO THE GUIDE!

-**Note:** Right now, building an NRO file is only supported on systems that you can install devKitPro on.
-You can still easily test, but you won't be able to generate a final package.

 You should be able to develop on Windows, Mac, and Linux.
-If you encounter any errors when trying to do that, [create an issue.](https://github.com/ajusa/VNDS-LOVE/issues/new)
+However, to compile the game for iOS you would need a Mac.
+If you encounter any errors when trying to do that, [create an issue.](https://github.com/octonezd/VNDS-LOVE-TOUCH/issues/new)

 ## Quickstart